23Bot/Intrest/README.md

 It is a collection of noodles, and other things that are interesting to me.
 # Made by William Taylor
 Credit where credit is due:
-Photo by Anders Jildén on Unsplash
+Photo by Anders Jildén on Unsplash,
+Photo by Zoe Fernandez on Unsplash,